-As you select plans, you will save both time and money if you get plans that give a list of all materials you need for the coop.
+As you select plans, you will save both time and money if you get plans that give a list of all the materials you need for the coop.
 Remember it takes your time each time you go to the supply house.

-You may intend to do the complete project alone, but after you begin building chicken coop, decide you should have engaged the help of a professional carpenter.
+You may intend to do the complete project alone, but after you begin building a chicken coop, decide you should have engaged the help of a professional carpenter.
 It will be best if you make this decision before you begin.

 I would suggest you decide how much money you can or want to spend on your project.
-Many times a few additional dollars in the beginning will save many at the end.
+Many times a few additional dollars, in the beginning, will save many at the end.

 If you decide to purchase building plans, after you look at several, I suggest you take your last look at “Building A Chicken Coop ” eBook by Bill Keenes.

 If you plan to have a storeroom attached to your chicken coop, be sure you have drive space to bring your feed and supplies.
-It will be best to think about ease of cleaning and disposing of the droppings BEFORE building a chicken coop.
+It will be best to think about the ease of cleaning and disposing of the droppings BEFORE building a chicken coop.
 Remember, this will be some of the best fertilizer for your lawn and special shrubs and flowers.

 You should decide how much it will cost for the materials and how much you can allocate to the project.
 Will this be a recreational or commercial project?